 (or Mahoutsukai Sally

-) is thought to be one of the earliest examples of Magical Girl manga
+) is one of the first Magical Girl manga

 The manga was written and illustrated by Mitsuteru Yokoyama (of Gigantor